Support

 Write Firmware

-Now you’re ready to write some firmware.
-When communicating with the Notecard, you can manually send requests using the Serial write function and passing-in JSON objects, or use the note-python library.
-The code snippets below show both, so feel free to use the approach that works for you.
+Now you're ready to write some firmware.
+When communicating with the Notecard, you can manually send requests using the Serial write function and passing-in JSON objects, or use the note-python library (the recommended path).

 Configure your Notecard